Doctor of Dental Surgery

 BMS 133Applied Orofacial Anatomy70

-DS 101IICS I: Orientation to Clinical Practice100
+DS 101IIntegrated Clinical Sciences I: Orientation to the Clinical Practice of General Dentistry110

 DS 106IICS I: Orientation to Clinical Practice Lab03